Jamie135/Tokenizer/deployment/README.md

 ---

-## Interacting with an Already Deployed Contract
+## Interaction

-If the contract is already deployed (e.g., using address `0xE3996F4E094471342AE1EF51F59F01b898C709da`), follow these steps:
+For already deployed contracts, follow these steps:

 1. **Open Remix IDE:**
    - Go to [Remix IDE](https://remix.ethereum.org/).

 2. **Compile the Contract:**
-   - In the `Solidity Compiler` tab, compile the `42DK.sol` contract again.
+   - In the `Solidity Compiler` tab, compile the `42Berry.sol` contract again.

 3. **Connect MetaMask:**
    - In the `Deploy & run transactions` tab, select `Injected Provider - MetaMask` to connect your wallet.

 4. **Access the Deployed Contract:**
-   - In the `At Address` field, enter the contract address `0xE3996F4E094471342AE1EF51F59F01b898C709da`.
+   - In the `At Address` field, enter the contract address `...`.
    - Click the `At Address` button to load the contract.

 5. **Interact with the Contract:**